billwheatley/provision-desktop/README.md

 ## Misc Software in tar.gz files

-Sometimes we have things not even in nice clean packages and those come from tar.gz files then we need to install those, unlike rpms and debs we will need to add custom declarations to install these.
-If I keep with my design principals going forward the declarations should be in roles.
+Sometimes we have things not even in nice clean packages and those come from things like `tar.gz` files then we need to install those, unlike `rpms` and `debs` we will need to add custom declarations to install these.
+If I keep with my design principals going forward the declarations should be in individual roles.

 The following is what is currently supported

 ### oc (rh distros only)

 This is the official certified `oc` tool from Red Hat, this is behind a pay wall at <https://access.redhat.com> and is distributed as a `.tar.gz` file.
-This should work with an unofficial oc install as well, the tar.gz just needs to have the `oc` binary at the root of the archive
+This should work with an unofficial `oc` archive (that is publicly available) as well, the tar.gz just needs to have the `oc` binary at the root of the archive

 Place oc tar.gz in `$HOME/automated-install/archive` once downloaded